-4.4 Life Members
+4.34.4 Life Members

-- (a) The Board may recommend to a Meeting of the Society that a natural person who, in the opinion of the Board, has rendered distinguished and honourable services to the Society or the objects for which it is established be designated a Life Member of the Society. - (b) A person may be recommended for life membership whether or not the person is or has been a member of the Society. - (c) The person shall be designated a Life Member if: - (i) the resolution to so designate the person is approved by an ordinary resolution of those entitled to vote and voting on the resolution [Optional change see Part A of the Explanatory Notes]; and - (ii) the person consents in writing to be a Life Member [Required change see Part B of the Explanatory Notes].
+- (a) The Board may recommend to a Meeting of the Society that a natural person who, in the opinion of the Board, has rendered distinguished and honourable services to the Society or the objects for which it is established be designated a Life Member of the Society. - (b) A person may be recommended for life membership whether or not the person is or has been a member of the Society. - (c) The person shall be designated a Life Member if: - the resolution to so designate the person is approved by an ordinary resolution of those entitled to vote and voting on the resolution; and - (ii) the person consents in writing to be a Life Member.